-NPFC-2024-SC09-WP07
+NPFC-2024-SC09-WP07 (Rev. 2)

 Revised Regulations for Management of Scientific Data and Information

 Abstract: The intent of this paper is to align the Regulations for Management of Scientific Data and Information with the NPFC Document Policy revised by the Commission at its 8th meeting in April 2024.
 It also addresses the request from the SSC PS13 meeting participants to reflect in the Regulations the need to seek the formal approval of data providers when publishing their data in an external publication.